ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. code-block:: bash

-  esmvaltool config get_config_user
+  esmvaltool config copy defaults/config-user.yml

-and tailor for your system.
+and tailor it for your system.

 Command line arguments
 ----------------------